Phraust/Python_Monitoring_Suite/README.md

 * phone-number = Phone Number to SMS (eg: 9165217197)
 * 'message' = Text to message.
 Must be wrapped in quotes if more than one word (eg: 'SERVER NEEDS HELP.')

+*If you are using BFG_Monitor.py, this needs to be CMOD'ed.*

 USB.py
 ------